phd20/phd20.github.io/src/content/blog/kobold-hall-dungeon-design-exercise.md

 ![A map of Kobold Hall, a 4E D&D Dungeon.](/images/koboldhall.jpg)

 ## The Design
-One idea for creating awesome dungeons is to use “Jaquays-style” design.
-For an in-depth look at what that is, check out [this series](https://thealexandrian.net/wordpress/13085/roleplaying-games/jaquaying-the-dungeon) by the Alexandrian.
-There’s also [A Simpler Checklist for Jaquays-style Dungeon Maps](https://slyflourish.com/simpler_jaquay_style_maps.html).
+One idea for creating awesome dungeons is to use “Xandering” design.
+For an in-depth look at what that is, check out [this series](https://thealexandrian.net/wordpress/13085/roleplaying-games/xandering-the-dungeon) by the Alexandrian.
+There’s also [A Simpler Checklist for Engaging Dungeon Maps](https://slyflourish.com/simpler_jaquay_style_maps.html).
 To keep the exercise simple, I chose to focus on **secret paths** that introduce new areas and create new ways to navigate Kobold Hall—skipping rooms or introducing new dynamics to existing rooms.

 ## The Exercise
 1. Get a copy of the Kobold Hall map.
 You can perform a Google image search or get a screenshot from the [4E DMG](https://www.dmsguild.com/product/56694/Dungeon-Masters-Guide-4e).